On the Error Rate of Binary BCH Codes under Error-and-erasure Decoding: Abstract

 \section{Abstract}

 Determining the exact decoding error probability of linear block codes is an interesting problem.
 For binary BCH codes, McEliece derived methods to estimate the error probability of a simple bounded distance decoding (BDD) for BCH codes.
 However, BDD falls short in many applications.
-In this work, we consider error-and-erasure decoding and its variants that improve upon BDD.
+In this work, we consider error-and-erasure decoding and its improved variants.
 We derive closed-form expressions for their error probabilities and validate them through simulations.
 Then, we illustrate their use in assessing concatenated coding schemes.